indieisaconcept/gulp-config/README.md

 {
 	aliases 		: ['foo'],  	// alias names for task description 	: '', 			// task description for help
-	help 			: true | false	// visible in help
 }
 ```
 > Example help options

-This options can be added to plugin or target keys.
+These options can be added to plugin or target keys.
+Note description can be set to either a string to override the default or a boolean.
+If you wish to hide a description in help set the value to false.

 ## Options

 When first initilizing `gulp-config`, an options object can be passed which can be used to customize where tasks are located.

 ### tasks

 This is used to set where tasks can be found.
 Passing a single path is supported, in addition an array of paths can also be specified.
 All paths support glob style matching.